 Senator Lautenberg's proposal to adjust federal civil monetary penalties for inflation underwent considerable debate and revision in the subsequent Congress.
-The Subcommittee on Oversight of Government Management of the Senate Committee on Governmental Affairs conducted hearings on January 31, 1988, to consider what by then had become Senate Bill 1014, the proposed Federal Civil Penalties Inflation Adjustment Act of 1987.33
+The Subcommittee on Oversight of Government Management of the Senate Committee on Governmental Affairs conducted hearings on January 31, 1988, to consider what by then had become Senate Bill 1014, the proposed Federal Civil Penalties Inflation Adjustment Act of 1987.46

 S. 1014 retained the distinctive features of its predecessor, S. 2559.
 The new bill preserved the two-step cost-of-living adjustment prescribed by S. 2559.
-The first step prescribed a historical cost-of-living adjustment based on "the percentage (if any) by which (1) the average of the Consumer Price Index as of the close of the 12-month period ending on September 30, 4986 1987, exceeds ...
-(2) the average of the Consumer Price Index as of the close of the 12-month period ending on September 30 of the calendar year in which such penalty amount was last determined under law."34 Beyond updating the year from 1986 to 1987, S. 1014 made no changes to the baseline set by S. 2559.
-As in the original bill, S. 1014 directed that "[a]ny increase determined under" the new bill's historical cost-of-living adjustment "shall be rounded to the nearest multiple of \$10."35 S. 1014 made another material change to the first step of the two-step cost-of-living adjustment.
-Whereas Senator Lautenberg's original bill had provided that the increase based on the historical cost-of-living adjustment "in no event shall ...
+The first step prescribed a historical cost-of-living adjustment based on "the percentage (if any) by which (1) the average of the Consumer Price Index as of the close of the 12-month period ending on September 30, 1986 1987, exceeds ...
+(2) the average of the Consumer Price Index as of the close of the 12-month period ending on September 30 of the calendar year in which such penalty amount was last determined under law."47 Beyond updating the year from 1986 to 1987, S. 1014 made no changes to the baseline set by S. 2559.
+As in the original bill, S. 1014 directed that "[a]ny increase determined under" the new bill's historical cost-of-living adjustment "shall be rounded to the nearest multiple of \$10."48 S. 1014 made another material change to the first step of the two-step cost-of-living adjustment.
+Whereas Senator Lautenberg's original bill had provided that the increase based on the historical cost-of-living adjustment "in no event shall ... exceed 1000 percent of the original penalty amount,"49 S. 1014 omitted any mention of a cap on its initial inflation adjustment.